cgnorthcutt/benchmarking-keras-pytorch/README.md

-# Reproducible Benchmarking of Keras and PyTorch Models
+# Benchmarking of Keras and PyTorch Pre-Trained Models

-This project benchmarks **every** pre-trained model in PyTorch and Keras (Tensorflow).
+Benchmarks for **every** pre-trained model in PyTorch and Keras-Tensorflow.
 Benchmarks are reproducible.

 ## Why this is helpful

-This project combines Keras and PyTorch benchmarks into a single framework, enabling researchers to quickly see under which platform a given model performs best.
+Combining Keras and PyTorch benchmarks into a single framework lets researchers decide which platform is best for a given model.
 For example `resnet` architectures perform better in PyTorch and `inception` architectures perform better in Keras (see below).
+These benchmarks serve as a standard from which to start new projects or debug current implementations.

 For researchers exploring Keras and PyTorch models, these benchmarks serve as a standard from which to start new projects or debug current implementations.